Shhatter/digitaltulip-documentation/Testing/Defects_in_Jira.md

 # Defect Management in Jira

-# Step by Step guide
+# A Step by step guide

 1. Issues for testing are those included in the Testing swim lane of the scrum board in JIRA